Make your money work harder

 Premium accounts can include extras such as breakdown cover, ID fraud protection, or travel, gadget and phone insurance.
 If you already pay for these services, switching to a packaged account could save you money – but they usually come with a monthly fee.

-Compare the cost of the fee with the value of the perks to see if you’ll come out ahead.
+Compare the fee with the value of the perks to see if you’ll come out ahead.

 If you use an overdraft, check whether the new bank can offer one on competitive terms.